BlueByteSystemsInc/Blue-Byte-Systems-Inc-Help-Center/src/updateaddinswithcdpdm.md

 title: Updating Blue Byte Systems PDM add-ins with PDMDeploy | SOLIDWORKS PDM
 description: This article is about updating any SOLIDWORKS PDM add-in you purchase from Blue Byte Systems Inc using the PDMDeploy add-in.
 ---

+>[!Important]
+> **CDPDM is now PDMDeploy**.
+While screenshots and video tutorials are still referencing CDPDM, the changes in PDMDeploy are minimal.

 # Updating Blue Byte Systems PDM add-ins with PDMDeploy